jackangel/Experiment9/README.md

 So, if your model's loss is stagnant and its outputs are gibberish, don't just blame your architecture or your learning rate.
 Stare into the abyss of your data pipeline and ask yourself a terrifying question:

 **Have I given my model enough space?**

+You can find the checkpoint here if you want to test the model - https://huggingface.co/jackangel/wassm/blob/main/training_checkpoint_v1_streaming.pth